a7mds3d2001/a7mds3d2001/README.md

 <!-- TAWSEL PROJECT -->

-### Tawsel
+### TAWSEL

 <p>
-  Super app for serving many users.
-People can order anything from app and deliver it to home address.
+The goal is to create a multi-vendor eCommerce platform for seamless buying and selling, where multiple sellers can manage their own online stores and sell products to customers.
 </p>

 <a href="https://github.com/a7md-s3d-2001/tawsel_app" target="_blank">